IgniteUI/igniteui-docfx/en/components/date-picker.md

     <igx-icon igxSuffix (click)="datePicker.open()">keyboard_arrow_down</igx-icon>
 </igx-date-picker>
 ```
-The above sample will add an additional toggle icon at the end of the input, right after the default clear icon.
+The above snippet will add an additional toggle icon at the end of the input, right after the default clear icon.
 This will not remove the default toggle icon, though as prefixes and suffixes can be stacked one after the other.

 #### Customizing the toggle and clear icons
-The [`IgxDatePickerComponent`]({environment:angularApiUrl}/classes/igxdatepickercomponent.html) can be configured with [`IgxPickerToggleComponent`]({environment:angularApiUrl}/classes/igxpickertogglecomponent.html) and [`IgxPickerClearComponent`]({environment:angularApiUrl}/classes/igxpickerclearcomponent.html), these can be used to change the toggle and clear icons without having to add your own click handlers.
+The [`IgxDatePickerComponent`]({environment:angularApiUrl}/classes/igxdatepickercomponent.html) can be configured with [`IgxPickerToggleComponent`]({environment:angularApiUrl}/classes/igxpickertogglecomponent.html) and [`IgxPickerClearComponent`]({environment:angularApiUrl}/classes/igxpickerclearcomponent.html).
+These can be used to change the toggle and clear icons without having to add your own click handlers.

 ```html
  <igx-date-picker>